-(T&C 1.b. in the 2023 BiOps and T&C 1.c. in the 2024 Supplemental BiOp) "To reduce post-release mortality, within two years NMFS SFD shall provide protected species handling training to all crew members.
+(T&C 1.b. in the 2023 BiOps and T&C 1.c. in the 2024 Supplemental BiOp) "To reduce post-release mortality, within two years NMFS SFD shall make protected species handling training available to all crew members.
 When on a fishing trip, each vessel will carry at least two persons with approved protected species handling training.
 In addition, whenever fishing gear is being retrieved and an ESA-listed species interaction occurs, there will be at least one trained person on deck to direct the proper handling and release of that animal.
-Training shall include best practices identified in 1.a. [or 1.b.] above."
+Training shall include best practices identified in 1.a [or 1.b.] above.
+In circumstances where the vessel does not meet the minimum training requirement specified above prior to a fishing trip, NMFS may authorize the trip with an alternate training option, including but not limited to video training."